Rio mayor says Olympic Park on schedule despite firm's finances

 On Thursday, local media reported that Queiroz Galvão, which leads the consortium building the Olympic Park, had fired 70 workers and put more than 1,000 on alert because of difficulty obtaining the loan.

 The company declined to comment on the press reports but a spokesman said work at Deodoro was on schedule.
-The 800 million reais (172 million pounds) park has been a major headache for organizers of next year's Olympics.
+The 800 million reais ($256 million) park has been a major headache for organizers of next year's Olympics.

 During a visit to Rio de Janeiro in February, the Olympic Organizing Committee flagged delays in building a cross-country course for equestrian sports.
 Deodoro will also host basketball, mountain biking and rugby competitions.